microsoft/hivedscheduler/example/feature/README.md

    <img src="file/itc-safety-1.png" width="900"/>
    <img src="file/itc-safety-2.png" width="900"/>

-## Reservation
+## Pinned Cells
 ### Description
-One VC contains two DGX-2 nodes.
-The VC admin would like to reserve one DGX-2 for dedicated use, i.e. without explicit `reservationId` specified, job will not run on the reserved DGX-2.
+One VC contains two DGX-2 node cells.
+The VC admin would like to pin one DGX-2 node cell in the physical cluster for dedicated use, i.e. that cell will be bound to a node statically.
+Without explicit `pinnedCellId` specified, a job will not be allowed to run on the pinned node.

 This is similar to [K8S Taints and Tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/#example-use-cases), but with [VC Safety](#VC-Safety) guaranteed.

 ### Reproduce Steps
 1. Use [hived-config-1](file/hived-config-1.yaml).
-2. Submit job [itc-reserve](file/itc-reserve.yaml) to VC2, all tasks in task role vc2rsv will be on node 10.151.41.25 (it is reserved), all tasks in task role vc2norsv will NOT be on node 10.151.41.25.
+2. Submit job [itc-pin](file/itc-pin.yaml) to VC2, all tasks in task role vc2pinned will be on node 10.151.41.25 (it is pinned), all tasks in task role vc2nopinned will NOT be on node 10.151.41.25.
    <img src="file/itc-reserve.png" width="900"/>

 ## GPU Type